-- optional: 1 ounce bourbon (We love Bulleit Rye Whiskey)
+- 1 ounce bourbon (we love Bulleit Rye Whiskey) (optional)

-- optional: 1-2 Tbsp sweetener (coconut sugar or maple syrup)
+- 1-2 Tbsp sweetener (coconut sugar or maple syrup // optional)

 - Add apple juice, water, lemon, cinnamon stick, fresh ginger, ground ginger, and salt + pepper to a small saucepan and heat over medium high heat.
 Bring to a simmer, then turn off heat and add rooibos tea bags.
 Steep for 10-12 minutes, still on the stove (heat turned off).

 - Sample and adjust flavor as needed, adding cayenne and/or bourbon at this time.
-If you find it needs more sweetness, add 1-2 Tbsp coconut sugar or maple syrup (optional).
+If you find it needs more sweetness, add coconut sugar or maple syrup (optional).

-- Remove tea bags and divide between two serving glasses, with additional slices of lemon.
+- Remove tea bags and divide between two (amount as original recipe is written // adjust if altering batch size) serving glasses, with additional slices of lemon.
 Serve hot.